Johanna Penn shares that finding the right editor is like going on a few dates before finding your perfect match. What titles do they have?

 What does your self-publishing editorial team look like?
 Finding the right people is essential in producing a book you can be proud to own and share with the world.

 - The 3 main types of editors to produce a great book: There are others, you may wish to consider.

 Often called the big picture edit.
 Developmental Editing looks closely at the structures working within your text, such as themes, style, and tone.
 I worked with a developmental editor who helped me work through issues like voice, sentence structure, and dialogue.

-This editor is the consistency person.
-The copy editor reviews corrects and strengthens your manuscript.
+This editor is the consistent person.
+The copy editor reviews, corrects and strengthens your manuscript.
 They focus on accuracy and formatting.

 The Proofreader is your polisher.
 This is the final stage editorial process.
 Proofreaders will perform a thorough check of punctuation, spelling, and grammar.

 - If you are looking for an editorial team, go through the process of finding out if they are the right one.

 This is your book; your dream.
 DO:

 - Search writing forums, ask on your social media platforms and places like Reedsy.

 - Search on their website for books simular to yours